 I’m a Licensed Marriage and Family Therapist (LMFT) in multiple states as well as an advanced Certified Alcohol and Drug Counselor (CADC-II), an Internationally Certified Drug and Alcohol Counselor (ICDAC), and a Licensed Marriage and Family Therapist Supervisor (LMFT-S).
 I began working in this field in 1995 and have worked in group homes, suicide prevention hotlines, hospitals, and professional monitoring programs.
-For the last 16 years, I've focused exclusively on my private psychotherapy practice, where I’ve seen over 1,000 clients.
+For the last 16 years, I've focused exclusively on my private psychotherapy practice, where I’ve worked with thousands of clients.
 My goal from the beginning was to become skilled at talking to people in order to help them.
 In graduate school my focus was on this and only this, not on research, not on psychological testing, and not on how to run mental health programs.

 So that’s what I’ve done.
 Talk to people.
 Thousands of people.
 Nearly 25 years later, I still like what I do.

 Some therapists approach therapy as if they are the doctor, the healthy person, and you, the “patient”, are sick.
 With this approach, the therapist sees their job as being to tell you what to do so you aren’t sick anymore.
 This doesn’t generally work, and I don’t look at therapy this way.
 We are all, therapists included, healthy in some ways and flawed in others.
 So I see therapy as being about two imperfect people sitting down to talk, but to talk about you with the goal of helping you.
 I don’t consider my clients “patients.”